brianlin35/data-sci/Generative AI/Finetune MLLM for Depression Detection/README.md

 ### Project Summary
 This project explores fine tuning of the Qwen 2 Audio model for detecting depression through speech patterns, aiming to develop a more objective diagnostic tool compared to traditional self-reported assessments.
-We fine-tuned the model using the DAIC-WOZ dataset, comprising 189 patient interviews and over 9,000 processed audio samples
+We fine-tuned the model on the DAIC-WOZ dataset, comprising 189 patient interviews and over 9,000 processed audio samples.

 ### Project Structure
 The flow of the project is as follows: